Teesside: 1974–1996: Non-metropolitan county

 The County of Cleveland was created in 1974.
 It was smaller and included a county and four borough councils than the Redcliffe-Maud report's single council.

 The name was also changed from Teesside to Cleveland as the report's area South of the River Tees corresponded to the Langbaurgh Wapentake, which had the alternative name of Cleveland.
 Cleveland Police was retained, along with other institutions covering the four boroughs.
 Each borough became a unitary authority with the county council abolished in 1996.

 From 2016: Mayoralty

-In 1998 the neighbouring Borough of Darlington became an unitary authority.
+In 1998 the neighbouring Borough of Darlington gained unitary authority status.
 Tees Valley was initially a statistical sub-region of North East England across the four former Cleveland boroughs and the Borough of Darlington.

 This name and area carried over to an enterprise partnership formed in 2011 and a combined authority created in 2016, twenty years after the abolition of the Cleveland county.
-The authority is headed by a mayor, presently Ben Houchen.
+The authority is headed by a mayor, presently William Boyle.

 Demography

-The area had an estimated population of 567,600 in 2000.
 The Teesside Built-up Area (BUA), previously the Teesside Urban Area in 2001, identified by the ONS for statistical purposes had a population of around 376,633 according to the 2011 census which is up 3% on the 2001 figure of 365,323, and had the following subdivisions: